The Abstraction Regime

 The Government’s 2011 White Paper ‘Water for Life’ announced plans for a new abstraction regime which aims to balance environmental objectives with fairer distribution of available resources.

-Conceived in the 1960s, the current system for managing abstraction from rivers and aquifers is fairly simple.
-Abstractors are generally given licences allowing them to take a fixed volume of water from rivers or aquifers however in some regions (‘catchments’), there is not enough water left behind to support the natural environment once abstractors have removed ‘their’ water.
+The current system for managing abstraction from rivers and aquifers was conceived in the 1960s, and is fairly simple.
+Abstractors are generally given licences allowing them to take a fixed volume of water from rivers or aquifers.
+However in some regions (‘catchments’), there is not enough water left behind to support the natural environment once abstractors have removed ‘their’ water at times of drought or water scarcity.